-LAW SCHOOL AND UNIVERSITY SERVICE\
+LAW SCHOOL AND UNIVERSITY SERVICE

-Law School: In addition to serving as the Dean's Special Advisor on Public Service since 2003, and as Associate Dean for Academic Affairs from 1998-2001, I have served on the Admissions Committee, the Clinical Education Committee, the Entry-Level Appointments Committee, the Public Interest Committee, and the Strategic Planning Committee.
+Law School: In addition to serving as the Dean's Special Advisor on Public Service since 2003, and as Associate Dean for Academic Affairs from 1998-2001, I have served on the Admissions Committee, the Clinical Education Committee, the Curriculum Committee, the Entry-Level Appointments Committee, the Public Interest Committee, the Strategic Planning Committee, and the Title IX Committee.
 I chaired the 2009-10 Public Service Initiative Task Force that developed the law school's Public Service Venture Fund, which distributes \$1 million yearly in public service grants to HLS graduates, beginning in 2013.

-University: I have served on the Law School Dean Search Committee (2008 and 2017), the University-wide Public Service Committee, the Committee on Presidential Public Service Fellows, the Honorary Degrees Committee, the Mahindra Humanities Center Post-Doctoral Fellows Committee, the Board of Syndics of Harvard University Press, and the Committee to Visit Harvard College.
+University: I have served on the Law School Dean Search Committee (2008 and 2017), the University-wide Public Service Committee, the Committee on Presidential Public Service Fellows, the Harvard University Press Board of Syndics, the Mahindra Humanities Center Board, the Mahindra Humanities Center Post-Doctoral Fellows Committee, the Honorary Degrees Committee, and the Committee to Visit Harvard College.